johnfanv2/LenovoLegionLinux/README.md

 Unexpected output:
 - `Command 'sensors' not found`: Install `sensors` from the package `lm-sensors`
-- no entries for "Fan 1", "Fan 2" etc. are shown
+- no entries for "Fan 1", "Fan 2" etc. are shown.
+The kernel module was not loaded properly.
+Redo first test.

 ### Quick Test: Change Current Fancurve from Hardware with hwmon